 Yes, they were critical to launch.
 We basically funded the business on credit cards in the beginning.

 Now, we pretty much purchase everything through credit to maximize cash rewards.
-We use the Bank of America® Cash Rewards credit card (which offers up to 3% cash on our category of choice up to a quarterly maximum), and charge pretty much everything.
+We use the Bank of America® Customized Cash Rewards credit card (which offers up to 3% cash back on our category of choice and 2% on grocery store and wholesale club purchases up to $2,500 in combined quarterly purchases), and charge pretty much everything.
 Among the things we purchase are all our ingredients and packaging materials.
 Because we’re constantly on the road selling into grocery stores, our travel expenses also go on the card.

 Do you carry over debt or are you in the black?

 I don’t think it’s possible to start a food business, especially consumer packaged goods, without being leveraged somehow.
 The margins in this business are just so tight that it requires high volume to become profitable – and it takes a lot of time and money to get that volume.
 To make it all happen, we’ve relied on credit cards, personal savings and loans and investments from friends and family.

 Borrowing money is an ongoing challenge.
 This is a very cash hungry business.
 We have to think about cash flow every day.
 The fundraising never stops.

 No, nothing specific.
 To be clear, though, we have made many mistakes.
 But we have learned from them, and I don’t think it’s possible to avoid them.

 Expand, expand, expand!
 We definitely want to go national and become a staple in America’s diet.
 If we can introduce just a few more plant-based options into everyone’s diet, even if it’s just one meal a week, that would be a huge accomplishment.

 Can you give advice to entrepreneurs who are just starting out?